Whether a worker is an independent contractor or an employee impacts company expenses to employ the individual.

 Another vital issue in classification questions is whether the individual is financially dependent on the company.
 An economically dependent individual is likely an employee.
 On the other hand, a financially independent individual is likely an independent contractor.

-What Are the Rights of Employees vs. Independent Contractors?
+What Are the Rights of Employees vs. Independent Contractors in Florida?

 Additionally, the Family Medical and Leave Act (FMLA) applies to employees.